 For medical purposes and in a medical setting, it is unlikely for someone to overdose on ketamine particularly because it is used mainly for anesthetic purposes, during which a person is monitored closely.
 When used recreationally, the risk of overdose increases.
-Because ketamine can cause amnesia, you might not remember how much ketamine you took or when you took it.
-This can make it possible to overdose on ketamine, because ketamine causes drowsiness and can make you sedated.
+Because it can cause amnesia, you might not remember how much you took or when you took it.
+This can make it possible to overdose, because ketamine causes drowsiness and can make you sedated.

 It is harder to overdose on ketamine than on other illegal drugs.
-However, combining ketamine with other substances such as alcohol can increase the risk of overdose and can be fatal.
+However, combining it with other substances such as alcohol can increase the risk of overdose and can be fatal.

 How Many People Use Ketamine?

 In 2017, 3,463 people aged 12+ reported using ketamine recreationally during their lifetime.
 In 2018, this number rose slightly to 3,622.
-2 In comparison to other hallucinogens such as LSD which was used by 27,339 people in 2018, the numbers for ketamine are relatively low.
-Of the 15.8% of people who reported using hallucinogens in 2018, only 1.3% of those people attributed their hallucinogen use to ketamine.
+2 In comparison to other hallucinogens such as LSD which was used by 27,339 people in 2018, the numbers are relatively low.
+Of the 15.8% of people who reported using hallucinogens in 2018, only 1.3% of those people attributed their hallucinogen use.

 It is important to keep in mind that these numbers only capture those who have reported their drug use, meaning that there are likely many more people who have not reported their drug use for a variety of reasons.